workingDog/scalaczml/readme.md

 other graphical primitives, and specifies how they change with time.

 **scalaczml** makes the CZML JSON entities available as Scala (hence [Scala.js](http://www.scala-js.org/)) objects.
-The library follows the specification of reference 1, but also include additional object such as Rectangle and Wall.
+The library follows the specification of reference 1, but also include additional objects such as Rectangle and Wall.

 ## References